How to Plant, Fertilize and Harvest Garden Vegetables

 With soil prepared, it's planting time; but not everything goes in right away.
 Cool-season crops do well with cool soil and air temperatures.
 Plants such as lettuce and kale get seeded first.
 Other seeds, such as peas and sweet corn, need warmer soil before being planted.
 If forsythia grows near you, its yellow blooms signal that time has come.
 (Incidentally, that's when crabgrass germinates, so get your lawn pre-emergent down, too.)

 In many northern areas, the growing season (the time between the last spring frost and the first fall frost) is shorter, calling for young transplants instead of seeds.
 Cole crops, named for the Latin word for stalk, do well in cool, early soil.
 Closely related vegetables include cabbage, Brussels sprouts and cauliflower.
 For tropical crops, including eggplants, chili peppers and tomatoes, wait until the threat of frost passes and soil and air temperatures warm.
 Plant-starting solutions minimize transplant shock and give young vegetables a well-fed advantage.
-Pennington UltraGreen Plant Starter with Vitamin B1 provides transplants with valuable micronutrients during this time.
+Pennington Plant Starter provides transplants with valuable micronutrients during this time.

 Keep Vegetables Nourished